operand/agency/examples/demo/README.md

 1. Start the application.

-      To run the single-container `MultiprocessSpace` application:
+      To run the `LocalSpace` application:
       ```sh
-      ./demo run multiprocess
+      ./demo run local
       ```

-      To run the single-container `ThreadSpace` application:
-      ```sh
-      ./demo run threaded
-      ```

-      To run the multi-container `AMQPSpace` application:
+      To run the `AMQPSpace` application:
       ```sh
       ./demo run amqp
       ```